References

 Bátorfy, Attila.
 2024.
 Adatvizualizáció.
 Elmélet, rendszer, módszer.

 Bevezetés az adatok grafikus ábrázolásának elméletébe és gyakorlatába.
-Budapest: ELTE Eötvös Kiadó.
+ELTE Eötvös Kiadó.

 Bourdieu, Pierre.
 2008.
 “A Conservative Revolution in